 A growing body of research during the past decade has documented what all-girls’ school educators have long understood: All-girls’ schools give young women the best education to succeed in college and the world beyond.
-A recent example of this research is the UCLA Graduate School of Education and Information Studies' 2009 report on single-sex schooling and the transition to college.
+An example of this research is the UCLA Graduate School of Education and Information Studies' report on single-sex schooling and the transition to college.
 Based upon their nationwide blind study of female college freshmen, the UCLA researchers found that girls’ school alumnae start college with a number of significant advantages, including:

-- Ten percent more girls' school graduates rate their confidence in math and computer abilities high at the start of college compared to their peers from coed schools.
+Ten percent more girls' school graduates rate their confidence in math and computer abilities high at the start of college compared to their peers from coed schools.

-- Girls' school alumnae are three times more likely than their coed peers to consider pursuing careers in engineering.
+Girls' school alumnae are three times more likely than their coed peers to consider pursuing careers in engineering.

-- More than 80 percent of girls' school graduates consider their academic performance highly successful, compared to 75 percent of women from coed schools.
+More than 80 percent of girls' school graduates consider their academic performance highly successful, compared to 75 percent of women from coed schools.

-- Forty-five percent of all women graduating from single-sex schools rate their public speaking ability as high, compared to 39 percent of female graduates of coed schools.
+Forty-five percent of all women graduating from single-sex schools rate their public speaking ability as high, compared to 39 percent of female graduates of coed schools.
 Sixty-four percent of girls' school alumnae assess their writing skills as high, compared to 59 percent of female alumnae of coed schools.

-- Female graduates of single-sex independent schools spend more time studying, talking with teachers outside of class, and tutoring peers.
+Female graduates of single-sex independent schools spend more time studying, talking with teachers outside of class, and tutoring peers.

-- More girls' school graduates consider college a stepping stone to graduate school.
+More girls' school graduates consider college a stepping stone to graduate school.

-- Fifty-eight percent of girls’ school graduates report they are more likely to stay informed about politics and to participate in classroom political discussions, compared to 48 percent of their coed school peers.
+Fifty-eight percent of girls’ school graduates report they are more likely to stay informed about politics and to participate in classroom political discussions, compared to 48 percent of their coed school peers.